 The original jail, built-in 1828, sits right next to a courthouse constructed in 1914 to allow visitors an intimate look at how the town used to handle business.
 Modern breweries, several accommodation options, and activities to provide something for everyone are blended in with all this history.

 Bed and Breakfasts give you an intimate stay right downtown, and a Natural History Museum keeps a thriving hummingbird population to support a vast swath of rare local fauna.

 One of the best small towns in South Carolina, Beaufort, is a blend of land and sea, and the surrounding village has grown up with one foot in the sand and one foot in the water.
 The second-oldest town in the state has its industrial origin as a ship-building center for the new world.
-Nowadays, visitors flock to the small town to enjoy the best of both worlds as there are many things to do in Beaufort, SC.
+Nowadays, visitors flock to the small town in South Carolina to enjoy the best of both worlds as there are many things to do in Beaufort.

 Various barrier islands offer day trips galore, highlighted by the Hunting Island State Park.
 The park is one of the most popular state parks in South Carolina, and visitors can see why.
 The area is an entirely natural refuge with one human-made building, a lighthouse, where visitors can clamber to the top and look out towards the Atlantic Ocean.